 - Stick to soft foods.
 Soft foods, like applesauce and yogurt, should compose the bulk of your diet during the first couple of days after your surgery.

-If you believe you’re suffering from dry socket after a tooth extraction, contact your dentist right away.
-Hopefully, it won’t be long before you and your smile back to feeling your best.
+If you believe you’re suffering from dry socket, contact your dentist right away.
+Hopefully, it won’t be long before you and your smile are back to feeling your best.

 About the Author